reddevill007/System-Design-Simplified/README.md

 ### **Real-Life Example in SQL**

-Here's how Read Committed isolation works in SQL:
+Here’s how Read Committed isolation works in SQL:

 ### Setting the Isolation Level: